 Current Affairs (Ecology, Environment, Bio-Diversity, General Science)

-The salary of IPS officers are fixed by the Government of India.
-When any change occurs in new pay commission, the salary is revised.
+The salary of IPS officers is fixed by the Government of India.
+When any change occurs in the new pay commission, the salary is revised.
 The current pay scale of IPS are as follows:

 Deputy Superintendent of Police